Gap Selling: Everything You Need to Know

 Is Gap Selling Right for Your Team?

-CentralReach’s SVP of Sales Mark Cope told Built In in 2021 that the framework helped his reps earn more trust from customers.
-His team started delving beyond the surface-level pain to ask questions that quantify the scope of the problem their customers were experiencing.
-It can be an uncomfortable exchange for some customers, but when a rep can take that information and add value, they get more buy-in from the customer.
+Mark Cope, SVP of Sales at CentralReach, told Built In in 2021 that the framework helped his reps earn more trust from customers.
+His team started delving beyond the surface-level pain to ask questions that quantify the scope of customers’ problems.
+When a rep can take that information and add value, they get more buy-in from the customer.

 Still, where other frameworks require checking boxes and administrative work before a rep even gets to discovery, gap selling allows them to focus on the customer, Cope said.
 It simplifies everything else so reps can work on their sales skills.